Skip to content

 Kickboxing

-The term kickboxing is actually a bit of a bastardized term: in the Netherlands, the term kickboxing is often used for styles that are similar to Thai boxing (Muay Thai), but historically that is not correct.
+The term kickboxing is actually a bit of a corrupted term: in the Netherlands, the term kickboxing is often used for styles that resemble thai boxing (Muay Thai), but historically that is not correct.

-Kickboxing actually originated in the United States in the early 1970s.
-It was essentially a blend of various martial arts styles such as karate, taekwondo, and kempo.
-The main difference from what we usually understand as kickboxing today is the absence of leg kicks.
-These so-called low-kicks are not permitted in American kickboxing (also known as full-contact).
+Actual kickboxing originated in the United States in the early 1970s.
+It was essentially a mixture of different fighting styles such as karate, taekwondo, and kempo.
+The big difference with what we now usually understand as kickboxing is the absence of kicks to the legs.
+These so-called low kicks are not allowed in American kickboxing (also called full-contact).

 Kickboxing in Japan

-Around the same time, a form of fighting called kickboxing also emerged in Japan.
-This fighting style developed from the hard karate styles such as Ashihara and Kyokushin karate, mixed with influences from Thai Muay Thai.
+In Japan, around the same period, a form called kickboxing also emerged.
+This fighting style developed from the hard karate styles such as Ashihara and Kyokushin karate mixed with influences from Thai Muay Thai.

-The WAKO (World Association of Kickboxing Organisations) is one of the world's largest martial arts organizations (with 4 million practitioners) and has a clear subdivision of the various kickboxing and Thai boxing variants.
+The WAKO (World Association of Kickboxing Organizations) is one of the world's largest martial arts organizations (with 4 million practitioners) and has a clear subdivision of the various kick- and thai boxing variants.

 • Light contact